AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem-addon-module/aem_skyline_install.md

 ---
-title: AEM as a Cloud Service Events
+title: AEM Cloud Events powered by AEM add-on module
 ---

-# AEM as a Cloud Service Events
+# AEM Cloud Events powered by AEM add-on module

-This documentation has instructions to set up I/O Events integrations with AEM as a Cloud Service.
+This documentation has instructions to set up I/O Events integrations with AEM as a Cloud Service powered by the AEM add-on module.
+This is now deprecated and we recommend clients to use the [cloud-native AEM Events](../cloud-native/index.md).

 To integrate with AEM On Premise, please refer to the other associated [documentation](aem_on_premise_install.md).

 To install and configure the Adobe I/O Events package on AEM as a Cloud Service: